Anahareo: Life with Grey Owl (1926–1936)

-Gertie’s identity as a resourceful, self-reliant woman, at home in the bush yet still at ease with modern ways, emerged.
+During this period, she adapted to a wilderness lifestyle while maintaining elements of modern living.
 She made her own and Belaney's clothes out of buckskin, canvas, and cloth.
-She dressed in a distinctive way that was not typical of Indigenous women – in breeches, fringed buckskin jackets and vests, and laceup prospector boots.
+She regularly wore breeches, fringed buckskin jackets and vests, and laceup prospector boots.

 Their courtship was at times eventful.
 In her memoir Devil in Deerskins: My Life with Grey Owl, she claimed that she stabbed Belaney with a knife at one point.
-In summer, 1927, Belaney proposed to her.
+In the summer of 1927, Belaney proposed to her.
 Due to his undissolved marriage to his first wife, Angele Egwuna, the couple could not marry under Canadian law, but the chief of the Lac Simon Band of Indians gave them a "marriage blessing".

-In 1928 Belaney and Anahareo, along with the adopted beavers, moved to the area of Cabano in southeastern Quebec, where they were to reside until 1931.
+In 1928, Belaney and Anahareo, along with the adopted beavers, moved to the area of Cabano in southeastern Quebec, where they were to reside until 1931.
 Their intention was to set up a beaver colony, where the beavers would be protected and could be studied.
 It was here that Belaney transformed himself into the writer and lecturer, Grey Owl.
 The transformation began with the appearance of his first article, "The Passing of the Last Frontier", which was published in 1929 in the English outdoors magazine Country Life.
 There followed a request from the publisher for the book that would be published in 1931 as The Men of the Last Frontier.
 He had fully entered into the persona of Grey Owl by January, 1931, when he gave a talk at the annual convention of the Canadian Forestry Association in Montreal.
 "The event was a huge success.
 It set the pattern for numerous speeches Grey Owl was to give, dressed in his Indian regalia, with films of his tame beaver to illustrate his stories."

 Meanwhile, Anahareo was asserting her independence and bucking stereotypes by embarking on prospecting expeditions in remote areas of northwestern Quebec.
 She was greatly interested in prospecting, always hoping to stake a claim.
 This did not pan out, but she did succeed in honing her backcountry skills on these trips: "She portaged canoes, carried packs using tumplines, and built fires and pitched tents like any other skilled bushman.
 She was an expert with the canoe, able to negotiate rapids and shallows with ease."
 She accepted one job that involved hauling 1,320 kilos weight of equipment to a distant lake in winter by dog sled.